 Research and teaching areas include automotive engineering, computer aided design, manufacturing, mechanics, machine design, machine dynamics, multi-body dynamics, modelling and simulation, numerical analysis, applied mathematics, thermo fluids, and programming.

 Dr. Stephen Veldhuis is a Professor in the Mechanical Engineering Department at McMaster University and Director of McMaster Manufacturing Research Institute (MMRI).
 Industry experts consider the MMRI to be Canada’s most advanced and best-equipped manufacturing research laboratory.
 Through his involvement in the MMRI, Dr. Veldhuis has worked with many researchers and industrial partners on leading edge manufacturing technology.
 His current research interests are in the area of selecting and developing surface engineering solutions for high performance machining and tuning of machining parameters to improve productivity and quality while reducing cost.
 This research is focused on making efficient manufacturing process plans for machining operations.

-Jack Ziemba is the team’s ADAS lead.
-He is in his third year of undergraduate study at McMaster University and is pursuing a bachelor's degree in computer engineering.
+Jack Ziemba is the team’s ADAS Lead.
+He is in his fourth year of undergraduate study at McMaster University and is pursuing a bachelor's degree in Computer Engineering.
 Jack’s interest in electrical engineering is what lead him to join the McMaster Engineering EcoCAR 3 Team in 2015.
 Since then, the EcoCAR 3 program has helped Jack gain experience with hybrid powertrains.